KTH/devops-course/contributions/essay/slarse/graph_introduction.md

 ```

 The DirectedBy table is, again, almost identical.
 The whole database schema is
-presented schematically in Fig. \ref{fig:slq-schema}.
-For the sake of brevity, I
+presented schematically in Fig. \ref{fig:sql-schema}.
+Note the multiplicities on
-have omitted details such as `UNSIGNED` and `NOT NULL`.
-Note the multiplicities
-on the relations between the tables.
-For example, each
+the relations between the tables.
+For example, each `ActedIn` row is associated
+with precisely one `Person` row, while each `Person` row is associated with zero
+(because not every person is an actor) or more `ActedIn` rows.

 \begin{figure}[ht]
     \centering
-    \includegraphics[width=\columnwidth]{images/sql_schema.pdf}
+    \includegraphics[width=.9\columnwidth]{images/sql_schema.pdf}
     \caption{SQL schema for the movie database}\label{fig:sql-schema}
 \end{figure}